citrusui/bbq-quest/_posts/2016-03-27-gnu-vs-bsd-utilities-on-ios.md

 Why is this important?
 Well, there are a couple of things:

-- all binaries must be compiled for arm64 on the new Apple TV. saurik’s utilities haven’t been compiled for 64-bit yet.
+- all binaries must be compiled for arm64 on the new Apple TV. saurik’s utilities haven’t been compiled for 64-bit yet
-- these binaries also happen to work on watchOS, which was proven jailbreak-able by Luca Todesco (qwertyoruiop)
+- these binaries also happen to work on watchOS
 - the tools included are from BSD, not GNU, like saurik’s

 <!-- break -->